marctrem/usbarmory-wiki-fork/Secure-boot.md

 sudo dd if=u-boot-signed.imx of=/dev/sdX bs=512 seek=2 conv=fsync
 ```

-It is now a good idea to verify if the resulting boot loader and kernel image
+**HINT**: It is now a good idea to verify if the resulting boot loader and kernel image
 are working correctly.
 Only after you have done so proceed with the next steps
 for secure boot activation.